cloud-bulldozer/benchmark-operator/docs/uperf.md

 `client_resources` and `server_resources` will create uperf client's and server's containers with the given k8s compute resources respectively [k8s resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/)

 `serviceip` will place the uperf server behind a K8s [Service](https://kubernetes.io/docs/concepts/services-networking/service/)

+`runtime_class` If this is set, the benchmark-operator will apply the runtime_class to the podSpec runtimeClassName.

+*Note:* runtime_class has been tested with Kata containers, no other runtime.

 `hostnetwork` will test the performance of the node the pod will run on.